 - the quality of repairs and the length of time it took to complete them

-19 issues were escalated to complaint reviews or appeals.
-This is down by one compared to the previous six months.
+22 issues were escalated to complaint reviews or appeals.
+This is three more escalated complaints than compared to the previous six months.

-42% of complaints were upheld.
-This is 2% higher than the previous six months.
-We upheld the same amount of cases as the previous six months but the total number of cases is lower.
+68% of complaints were upheld.
+This is 26% higher than the previous six months.

 Right first time

-We continuously monitor this figure to see if there are any trends or further training that can be given to teams so customer queries are resolved as quickly as possible.
+We continuously monitor this figure to see if there are any trends or further training that can be given to frontline staff so that all customer queries can be resolved as quickly as possible.

 Community involvement opportunities

 We manage many community services.
 Full details can be found in our Social Impact Report.

 We launched a new programme in primary schools in Sevenoaks to support year six children to move to secondary school, equipping them with the knowledge and resilience to manage this life change in a positive way.